 One of the ways you can start loving your nine to five is to start with adopting a gratitude practice with a difference.
 When most people incorporate a gratitude practice into their life they start by listing all of the things they are grateful for, and this is great if you’ve never done this before.
 Gratitude is amazing because it allows you to shift your focus to the amazing things you already have in your life and is an instant mindset shifter.
 The key to getting more out of your gratitude practice and to start to love where you’re at is to focus all of your gratitude practice on one thing, in this case, it’s your nine to five and to explain why you are grateful for this.

 It’s Time to Take Action.

-Within the next 24 hours, I want you to set aside time out of your day to focus on why you are grateful about your nine to five.
+Within the next 24 hours, I want you to set aside time out of your day to focus on why you are grateful for your nine to five.
 Consider how it is benefiting you right now.
 Focus on the positives it brings to your life.
 You may not love the politics, the tasks you do, and you may not have the freedom you desire but right now it’s funding your dreams, and that’s so important while your business is still in its infancy.
-I want you to list five reasons why your are grateful for your job and include this practice in your morning routine before you go to work.
+I want you to list five reasons why you are grateful for your job and include this practice in your morning routine before you go to work.